 Having used dozens of 360 cameras over the past two years I’ve noticed one common theme, most cameras seem to be great at one thing but lack other important features.
 For example, many of the 360 cameras known for shooting excellent video end up shooting poor photos, and ones that shoot great photos AND videos have no stabilization.

 The Insta360 One is the first 360 camera I’ve used that’s got every feature a 360 camera really needs to have.
 Does this mean it’s the best 360 camera ever?
 Unfortunately not.
 While the One has all the features I want, it doesn’t really excel at any of them.
-It shoots good photos, good video, has good stabilization, but nothing is “great” or industry leading.
+It shoots good photos, good video, has good stabilization, but nothing is industry leading.
+That’s not really a problem for me though, as the Insta360 One has become the 360 camera I use the most.

 I’ve been using the Insta360 One for nearly 5 months, so this is going to be a pretty extensive and detailed review of what you can expect from this jack of all trades 360 camera.